stormpath/stormpath-sdk-ruby/README.md

 #### Step 6: Add the SAML Directory as an Account Store

-Now you last thing you have to do is map the new Directory to your Application with an Account Store Mapping.
+The next step is to map the new Directory to your Application with an Account Store Mapping.

 ##### Step 7: Configure SAML Assertion Mapping